LED lights in the lobby area in OC Eurovea

 As part of the LED technology, we again used fixed LED modules with Samsung chips, with special wide-angle optics for perfect light scattering at a given height of luminaires.
 The same principle is used in modern LED screens and displays.

 For the designed graphics, LED lines with high-quality LED strips were irregularly arranged along the walls.
 The ceiling plasterboard part was supplemented with aluminum profiles with LED modules and branded LED power supplies Osram and TCI.

 The color combination itself, irregular layout and high-quality LED lighting make the space extremely fresh and modern.
-Thanks to the interplay of design and lighting solutions, it was possible to transfer the positive perception of the shopping center to the lowest floors.
+Thanks to the interplay of design and lighting solutions, it was possible to transfer the positive perception of the shopping center to the lowest floors and garage lighting.